Koed00/django-q/docs/brokers.rst

 Brokers
 =======

-The broker sits between your Django instances and your Django Q cluster instances, accepting and delivering task packages.
+The broker sits between your Django instances and your Django Q cluster instances; accepting, saving and delivering task packages.
 Currently we support a variety of brokers from the default Redis, bleeding edge Disque to the convenient Amazon SQS.

 The default Redis broker does not support message receipts.